tytydraco/yessleep/out/Im_an_Arctic_Researcher_We_Accidentally_Released_Something_Trapped_in_the_Ice_Part_4.md

 "I'm fine, " she insisted, but her chattering teeth betrayed her.

 It was clear I need to get her out of the cold and fast.
 Searching the shoreline, I spotted a dark recess in the cliffside.
-"We're going ashore," I declared, veering my kayak towards the land.
+"We're going ashore," I declared, veering our kayak towards the land.
 Becca didn’t argue, her strength sapped by the relentless cold.

 We managed to pull our kayaks onto the rocky shore, the land a welcome reprieve from the icy waters.
 The cave we found provided some shelter from the wind, its mouth wide enough to prevent the buildup of snow.